Impact of population size on early adaptation in rugged fitness landscapes: Methods

 \subsection{Quantifying early adaptation}

 To investigate early adaptation, and its dependence on population size, we mainly focus on the height $h$ of the walk, which is the fitness of the first encountered peak~\cite{nowak2015}.
 It depends on the initial node $i$, and also on what happens at each step of the walk.
 We consider the average $\bar{h}$ of $h$ over many walks and over all possible initial nodes, assumed to be equally likely: this quantity globally characterizes early adaptation in the fitness landscape.
-Starting from a random node is relevant e.g. after an environmental change which made the wild type no longer optimal.
-Note that, in contrast to other works~\cite{orr2005}, we do not assume that the starting point is a high fitness node, which would presumably be the case for a small to moderate environmental change.
-This is because we want to characterize early adaptation over the whole fitness landscape.
+Starting from a random node is relevant e.g. after an environmental change which made the wild type no longer optimal, and allows to characterize early adaptation over the whole fitness landscape.
+We also study the impact of restricting the set of starting points to those with high fitness (see also~\cite{orr2005}), which is relevant for small to moderate environmental changes.
 To assess the variability of $h$, we also consider its standard deviation $\sigma_h$.
+Note that by definition, the height $h$ is directly the fitness value of a peak.

 In addition to $\bar{h}$, we study the walk length $\bar{\ell}$, and its time $\bar{t}$, which are respectively the mean number of successful fixations and of mutation events (leading to fixation or not) before the first peak is reached, with similar methods as for $\bar{h}$ (see Supplementary material, \cref{sec:length_time}).